SebastianKristof/v0-you-v2-landing-page/public/legal/privacy.en.md

 Last updated: {{DATE}}

 ## 1. Introduction
 Welcome to Dr. Kristof's website ("we", "our", or "us").
-We respect your privacy and are committed to protecting your personal data.
+We respect your privacy and are committed to protecting your personal data (any information that can identify you directly or indirectly).

-This privacy policy explains how we collect, use, and protect the information you provide when using our website.
-We are committed to ensuring the security of your data and complying with applicable data protection laws.
+This privacy policy explains how we collect, use, and protect your information when using our website, in line with international data protection laws.

 ## 2. Information We Collect
-We may collect the following types of information:
+We may collect:
-- Personal information (name, email address, phone number) that you voluntarily provide when filling out forms on our site
+- Personal information (name, email, phone) you provide in forms
-- Session information (IP address, browser type, time of visit)
+- Session data (IP address, browser type, visit time)
-- Cookies and similar technologies to enhance user experience
+- Cookies and similar technologies (see our Cookie Policy)

+## 3. Legal Basis for Processing
+We process your data based on your consent, to fulfill our services, or for our legitimate interests (such as improving our website), and to comply with legal obligations.

-## 3. How We Use Your Information
+## 4. How We Use Your Information
-We use the collected information for the following purposes:
+We use your information to:
-- To provide the services you have requested
+- Provide requested services
-- To communicate with you regarding inquiries and consultations
+- Communicate with you
-- To improve our website and services
+- Improve our website
-- To comply with legal obligations
+- Comply with the law

+## 5. Data Retention
+We keep your personal data only as long as necessary for the purposes described or as required by law.

+## 6. International Data Transfers
+Your data may be processed outside your country.
+We ensure appropriate safeguards are in place for such transfers.

-## 4. Data Protection
+## 7. Data Protection
-We implement appropriate technical and organizational measures to protect your personal data against unauthorized access, loss, or damage.
+We use technical and organizational measures to protect your data from unauthorized access, loss, or damage.

-## 5. Disclosure to Third Parties
+## 8. Disclosure to Third Parties
-We do not sell, trade, or transfer your personal information to third parties without your consent, except as necessary to provide services you've requested or as required by law.
+We do not sell or share your personal data with third parties except as needed to provide services or as required by law.

-## 6. Your Rights
+## 9. Your Rights
 You have the right to:
-- Access your personal data
-- Rectify inaccurate personal data
-- Request deletion of your personal data
+- Access, correct, or delete your data
-- Withdraw consent for data processing
+- Withdraw consent
+- Object to processing
+- Lodge a complaint with your local data protection authority

-## 7. Contact Information
+## 10. Contact Information
-If you have any questions about this privacy policy, please contact us through the contact form on our website.
+Questions?
+Contact us at info@drkristof.com or via the website contact form.

-## 8. Changes to This Privacy Policy
+## 11. Changes to This Privacy Policy
-We may update this policy from time to time.
-Please check this page periodically for any changes.
+We may update this policy.
+Please check this page periodically for changes.